Improve Your Water Heaters Efficiency in Phoenix Arizona

 From switching to energy-efficient light bulbs to sealing leaks around the house, many Phoenix and Mesa Arizona homeowners are looking for ways to reduce their energy use.
 Although there are many ways you can save energy and money at home, many people overlook their water heater, which is the second-largest energy consumer in the home behind the HVAC system.

 Ways to Increase Water Efficiency in Arizona

-1. Make Sure to Insulate water pipes and and your water tank – Insulation helps prevent the loss of heat as hot water moves from the water heater to its final destination.
+1. Make Sure to Insulate water pipes and your water tank – Insulation helps prevent the loss of heat as hot water moves from the water heater to its destination.
 Insulate your hot water tank and hot water pipes for maximum energy savings.

 5. Lower your water heater temperature – The standard setting for water heater temperatures are around 20° hotter than what we really need.
 Since your hot water is being heated 24 hours a day, you can save a lot of money and energy by lowering the standard temperature from 140°F to 120°F. For every 10ºF reduction in temperature, you can save from 3%–5% on your water heating costs.
 Learn more about lowering your water heating temperature.

 These tips can be used to save you a lot of hot water and your household more money each year.
 More money in your pocket means more money in your savings account.
 Occasionally you may need water heater and furnace repair services in the valley.
 If that is the case, or if you need a more efficient water heater please call Norris Air today at 480-832-3330 or visit us online.